tkotosz/BehatMagento2Extension/README.md

 ### Mocking dependencies

-When you test your feature you might want to mock some services to e.g. avoid using external services like database, cache, etc. in your domain test.
+When you test your feature you might want to mock some services to e.g. avoid using external services like database, cache, etc. in your domain tests.

 In order to achieve this we can use a custom Magento area where we can easily replace dependencies during our test run.

 To do this we need to 2 things:
 1. Configure a new test area in Magento
+2. Define our custom DI configuration
-2. Configure this test area in our Behat suite configuration
+3. Configure this test area in our Behat suite configuration

 The first can be done by defining the custom area in our module's `etc/di.xml` in the following way:
 ```xml